-New England Motor Freight, Inc. (NEMF) Announced a shutdown amid a Bankruptcy Filing two days ago.
+New England Motor Freight, Inc. (NEMF) Announced a shutdown amid a Bankruptcy Filing earlier this month.
 As the 19th largest carrier of LTL freight, the announcement came as a surprise to many in the industry.

 No official closure date has been set.
 According to a recent article on Freightwaves,